hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 * `arn` - The ARN of the certificate
 * `certificate_details` - A list of attributes to feed into other resources to complete certificate validation.
 Can have more than one element, e.g. if SANs are defined.

-Certficiate_detials objects export the following attributes:
+Certificate Details objects export the following attributes:

 * `domain_name` - A fully qualified domain name (FQDN) in the certificate.
 For example, www.example.com or example.com .
 * `resource_record_name` - The name of the DNS record to create in your domain.
 This is supplied by ACM.